sanjai-b-2006/YOLO-Real-Time-Object-Detection/README.md

 ## ▶️ Run the App
 ### Bash

-   -streamlit run app.py
+  ->streamlit run app.py

-   -Then open the URL provided (usually http://localhost:8501) in your browser.
+  ->Then open the URL provided (usually http://localhost:8501) in your browser.

 ## 📸 How It Works